zethon/AshDB/README.md

 `
 ## Performance

-This project is in such early development that the primary goal is to get basic functionality complete before optimizing performance.
-This does not mean that performance is being ignored, but it does mean that the path of least development will be favored for the time being.
+This project is in early development so that the primary goal is to get basic functionality complete before optimizing for performance.
+This does not mean that performance is being ignored but it does mean that the path of least development will be favored for the near future.

 ## Repository Contents